business writing courses

 Disadvantages:

-• Slow delivery: Letters take longer to deliver than emails, which can be a disadvantage for urgent communication.
+• Slow delivery: Letters take longer than emails impacting urgent communication.

 • Cost: Sending physical letters can be more expensive than sending emails, especially for international correspondence.